Understanding your credit card: Smart tips for savvy spending

 Paying off your balance in full each month is the best way to avoid interest charges and debt accumulation.
 If you can't pay the full balance, aim to pay more than the minimum due.
 This reduces the amount of interest you'll pay over time and helps you pay off your debt faster.

-Make sure you review your credit card statements regularly to check for unauthorized charges or errors.
+Make sure you review your credit card statements regularly to check for unauthorised charges or errors.
 Catching suspicious activity early can save you from potential financial headaches.

 Many credit cards offer rewards programs that give you benefits like earning points, money off purchases or other rewards for using your card.
 Make the most of these rewards by using your credit card for everyday expenses, but be careful not to overspend just to earn rewards.